 Dentistry and Oral Surgery

-What is Dental Radiography?
+What is Dental Radiography and is it necessary?

 Dental radiographs, more commonly referred to as x-rays, are necessary to see what lies under the gums and within the teeth and bone.
 Obtaining good quality dental radiographs and properly interpreting them requires advanced training.
 Clinical examination of each tooth with dental instruments is also essential, since not all dental lesions are visible radiographically.
+With dental radiographs, we are able to get a comprehensive look at everything in your pet’s mouth, and address any issues accordingly.

 - Tooth-to-soft tissue trauma